In rural communities like Akron, Iowa, nearly 20 percent of the population live at a higher risk of obesity and obesity related illness.

 "It is time to lose weight and get in a healthy regimen again," said James.
 "And be for healthy living."

-Dr. Wolfe hopes that by working with patients, they can find what will work best in the long run.
+Dr. Wolff hopes that by working with patients, they can find what will work best in the long run.

-"We're not looking at making people skinny, that's not the approach of this, " said Dr. Wolfe.
+"We're not looking at making people skinny, that's not the approach of this, " said Dr. Wolff.
 "This is a lifestyle health change."

 Copyright 2016 Nexstar Broadcasting, Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.